5G in our Towns and Cities

 Remote Working – no slow wifi

 5G will also change how we socialise and interact with cultural experiences in ways unimaginable with previous iterations of network technology.
-Companies such as Flight Club and Puttshack are leisure businesses built on IoT devices, data and interfaces.
+Flight Club and Puttshack are leisure businesses built on IoT devices, data and interfaces.
 The ability to connect more easily could see Competitive Socialising becoming more accessible for aspiring leisure businesses.

 Reduced infrastructure costs